micmejia/bible-dump/AMPC/Matthew/Matt 3.md

-I indeed baptize you [^c]in (with) water [^d]because of repentance [that is, because of your [^e]changing your minds for the better, heartily amending your ways, with abhorrence of your past sins].
+I indeed baptize you in (with) water because of repentance [that is, because of your changing your minds for the better, heartily amending your ways, with abhorrence of your past sins].
 But He Who is coming after me is mightier than I, Whose sandals I am not worthy _or_ fit to take off _or_ carry; He will baptize you with the Holy Spirit and with fire.